sarounds/w2anim/INSTALLATION.md

-# INSTALLATION of Perl and Tcl
+# INSTALLATION of Perl, Tcl, and The W2 Animator

 The W2 Animator is written in Perl and uses the Tcl/Tk toolkit for its user interface.
 To run the program, both Perl and Tcl must be installed,